surifirstpin/biplus_documentation/docs/DataRun.md

 **6.**  You can limit the rows in the data extracted by selecting the limit value to your desired number from the given list.( 100,500,1000,5000,10000,100000)

-**6.**
- Total time taken to build the query of a report is displayed on the top right of the report as shown in the image below
+**6.** Total time taken to build the query of a report is displayed on the top right of the report as shown in the image below

 ## Display number of rows

-The number of rows fetched while retrieving data is displayed on top of the report below the query time.
+**7.** Number of rows fetched while retrieving data is displayed on top of the report below the query time.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/61de99f8d763cf180029d192cc9b991ed454a35a/images/query_time.png)